wagiminator/CH552-MacroPad-plus/README.md

 - Take the Gerber files and send them to a PCB manufacturer of your choosing.
 They will use these files to create the circuit board for your device.
 - Once you have the PCB, you can start soldering the components onto it.
 Use the BOM (bill of materials) and schematic as a guide to make sure everything is connected correctly.
 - Upload the firmware by following the instructions in the next section (see below).
 - To create the case for your device, use the STL files with your 3D printer.
-Make sure to use clear filament for the keycaps, knob, and ring.
+Make sure to use transparent filament for the keycaps, knob, and ring.
 - After printing, secure the PCB to the bottom of the case using three self-tapping M2*5mm screws.
 - Next, glue the ring from the bottom into the circular recess in the top of the case.
 - Finally, assemble the case.
 Place the keycaps onto the switches and the knob onto the rotary encoder.
 Your device is now ready to use!